1 Getting Started¶

 CentreStack includes the CentreStack server, which runs on Windows server platform, and client agent applications for Web browsers, Microsoft Windows, Mac OS X, and for mobile platforms such as the Android and the Apple iOS operating systems.

-CentreStack is a managed file sync and share solution.
-It differentiates from other file sync and share solution (EFSS) by focusing on the security, control, file server and team collaboration.
+CentreStack is a managed file sync and share solution that focuses on file server cloud-enablement.
+It differentiates from other file sync and share solutions (EFSS) by focusing on the security, control, file server and team collaboration.
 CentreStack does really well in the following areas:

 - provide on-demand access that honors read-only, and write permission in real-time.

-CentreStack is pure software built on top of the Microsoft Web Platform:
+CentreStack Server is software built on top of the Microsoft Web Platform: